whitcr/tictactoe5x5/README.md

-printBoard(): prints the current state of the game board to the console. handleInput(): handles user input, placing the player's chosen symbol on the game board and updating the move counter. checkForWin(): checks if a player has won the game by getting three of their symbols in a row, column, or diagonal on the game board. gameLoop(): the main game loop that handles the flow of the game, including getting user input, checking for wins, and determining if the game is a draw. computerMove(): if the game mode is set to player vs computer, this function will handle the computer's move.
+printBoard(): prints the current state of the game board to the console. handleInput(): handles user input, placing the player's chosen symbol on the game board and updating the move counter. checkForWin(): checks if a player has won the game by getting three of their symbols in a row, column, or diagonal on the game board. computerMove(): if the game mode is set to player vs computer, this function will handle the computer's move.